JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Single-Expression functions

-When a function returns a single expression, the curly braces can be omitted and the body is specified after a **=** symbol
+When a function returns a single expression, the curly braces can be omitted and the body is specified after a **=** symbol:

 ``` kotlin
 fun double(x: Int): Int = x * 2
 ```

-Explicitly declaring the return type is [optional](#explicit-return-types) when this can be inferred by the compiler
+Explicitly declaring the return type is [optional](#explicit-return-types) when this can be inferred by the compiler:

 ``` kotlin
 fun double(x: Int) = x * 2